A Progressive Economic Primer

 Let the workers of the world unite to understand that our call is no longer seizing the means of production.
 We must relinquish the means of consumption.
 Scarcity is over.

-Our economic theories have little to say about the problems of excess, environmental degradation, and the degrowth path to sustainability.
+Our economic theories have little to say about the problems of excess, environmental destruction, and the degrowth path to sustainability.
 These stand before us now as existential emergencies.
 We are called to create at last a sustainable world body.
 It is no small problem, with no analog in history.
 Even so it is not nearly so hard as we’re making it, if we’ll only be honest about the math.

 It is the science of humanity, thriving.